Marin Čilić: 2020–2021: Olympic silver medal, top 30

-2022: 550th win, Historic French Open semifinal & back to top 15
+2022: French Open semifinal and top 15

-At the Adelaide International 1 tournament, he recorded his 550th win and became one of only seven active players to have over 550 wins and 40th man overall in the Open Era.
+At the Adelaide International 1 tournament, Čilić recorded his 550th win and became one of only seven active players to have over 550 wins and 40th man overall in the Open Era.

-Čilić entered the 2022 Australian Open as the 27th seed.
+Čilić then entered the Australian Open as the 27th seed.
 He defeated Emilio Gómez in the first round in straight sets, Norbert Gombos in the second round in four sets, and fifth seed Andrey Rublev in the third round in four sets.
 He lost to ninth seed Félix Auger-Aliassime in the fourth round in four sets.

-At the 2022 French Open Čilić defeated Attila Balazs in the first round, Marton Fucsovics in the second, Gilles Simon in the third before taking out number 2 seed Daniil Medvedev in straight sets in the round of 16.
+At the French Open, Čilić defeated Attila Balazs in the first round, Marton Fucsovics in the second, Gilles Simon in the third before taking out number 2 seed Daniil Medvedev in straight sets in the round of 16.
 With this result, he secured his return into the top 20 in the rankings.
 He won against Andrey Rublev in the quarterfinals in a long five sets match with a super tiebreak in the fifth — the first ever played on Court Philippe Chatrier — winning the last 9 points in a row and lasting 4 hours and 10 minutes to reach his first semifinal at this Major.
-He became only the 5th active player besides the Big Four, and the first Croatian player to reach this level at all four Grand Slams.
+He became only the 5th active player besides the Big Four, and the first Croatian player to reach the semifinals at all four majors.
 He then lost to Casper Ruud in the semifinals.

-At the Canadian Open he recorded his 350th hard court win, becoming only the fifth active player, behind the Big Four, to reach the milestone.
+At the Canadian Open he recorded his 350th hard court win, becoming only the fifth active player, behind the Big Four, to achieve this milestone.

-At the 2022 US Open, Čilić defeated Dan Evans in the third round.
-In the fourth round, he lost to Carlos Alcaraz in a five set match lasting almost four hours.
+At the US Open, Čilić defeated Dan Evans in the third round.
+In the fourth round, he lost to eventual champion Carlos Alcaraz in a five-set match lasting nearly four hours.

-In October, Cilic reached the final of Tel Aviv Open, where he lost in straight sets to number 1 seed Novak Djokovic, who played his first official tournament since winning Wimbledon.
-As a result he returned to the top 15 in the rankings at world No. 14 on 3 October 2022.
+In October, Čilić reached the final of the Tel Aviv Open, where he lost in straight sets to No. 1 seed Novak Djokovic, who was playing his first official tournament since winning Wimbledon.
+As a result, he returned to the top 15 in the rankings at world No. 14 on 3 October 2022.